 \subsection{Experiments}

-LRF is particularly well suited for picking up smooth signals.
-It can also behave like a linear model or like classical RFs.
+LRF is particularly well suited for picking up smooth signals, however, depending on the hyperparameter choice, it can behave similar to a regularized linear model, a classical RF, or a mixture of the two.
 To demonstrate this adaptivity, we first analyze artificially generated examples.
 We will see that LRF automatically adapts to the smoothness of the underlying data generating distribution.
-In the second part of this study, we show the competitive performance of our estimator on real world data.
+In the second part of this study, we show the predictive performance of our estimator on real world data.

-\subsubsection{Adaptivity for the appropriate level of smoothness}
+\subsubsection{Adaptivity for the Appropriate Level of Smoothness}

 We analyze three different setups.
 In the first setup, we use linear models to generate the data.
 Here we expect \glmnet to perform well and the default versions of RF as implemented in \ranger and \forestry to not perform well.
 In the second setup we use step functions.
-Here we expect RF and other tree-based algorithms to perform well and \glmnet to perform relatively worse.
-In the third setup, there are areas that are highly non-linear and other areas that are very linear.
-It will thus be difficult for both the default RF algorithm and \glmnet to perform well on this data set, but we expect the adaptivity of LRF to excel here.
+Naturally, we expect RF and other tree-based algorithms to perform well and \glmnet to perform relatively worse.
+In the third setup, there are areas that are highly non-linear and other areas that are linear.
+It will thus be difficult for both the default RF algorithms and \glmnet to perform well on this data set, but we expect the adaptivity of LRF to excel here.

 \begin{enumerate} \item \textbf{Linear Response Surface} \\ In \textbf{Experiment 1}, we start with a purely linear response surface.
 We simulate the features from a normal distribution and we generate $Y$ according to the following linear model: